 - Wash your new Dutch oven (or the one you might have picked up at a yard sale) in hot soapy water and scrub off the protective wax or oil the manufacturer put on unless instructed otherwise.
 To do this, use a stiff brush or green scrubbing pad.
 Dutch ovens are iron and will rust if not kept dry, even for a short time.
 This will be the only time you should need to use soap on your oven.
 Be sure to dry your oven quickly.

 - Next, you need to “season” the oven.
 While still warm from washing, wipe the dry oven and lid with a lightly oiled paper towel or cotton cloth.
-Use regular vegetable oil.
+Use regular vegetable oil, lard, or even bacon grease.
 Don’t pour oil into the oven.
 Instead, pour the oil onto a cloth, then wipe.
 After oiling the Dutch oven, place it in your kitchen oven on the bottom rack at 350 degrees with the lid ajar.
 Bake for one hour.
 You may get strange-smelling fumes, so open a few windows.
 Repeat this process two more times.
 Now your Dutch oven is ready to use.
 You’ll notice it has turned a golden color, but it will have a black shine after continued use.
 This is what we want.
 If it does rust, just repeat the above process.

 - After cooking in it, scrape out any remaining food with a spatula.
 When it has cooled slightly, put an inch or so of water in it and return it to the coals to boil and steam out the stuck food.
 After several minutes, remove it from the coals, and when it’s not too hot to handle, lightly scrub it with a brush or cleaning pad.
 Dry and lightly coat with oil, wiping off any excess.